carstoid/A4578/content/pages/exercises/03_analyzing-raster.md

 |1.2| Raster and vector. |
 |...| ... |

+#### Maps

-**Map**.
-As you work through the exercise you'll create several maps.
-For the assignment submission, arrange these in a single 11x17 layout, preferably in landscape orientation, saved as a PDF.
+As you work through the exercise you'll create two map layouts:

-Name both files `yourUNI_exerciseN`, substituting your UNI, the current exercise number for N. Place them inside a `.zip` archive with the same name and submit through canvas.
+For the first section (*Change Mapping: Houston, TX*), create *a single 11x17 page layout*, portrait-oriented, with the following elements:

+1. Side-by-side comparisons of the 1987 and 2017 imagery as:
+   - A natural-color composite
+   - A false-color infrared composite
+   - A false-color urban composite
+2. A single map showing change in wetlands area

+For the second section (*Terrain and Flow Mapping: Jordan River Valley*) create a second layout showing the topography, stream network and basins in the valley using the layers created in the exercise.

+#### Submission Instructions

+Combine the two map layouts into a single PDF, then bundle this together with your exercise questions .CSV in a `.zip` archive and submit through canvas.
+All files in your submission should be named `yourUNI_exercise3`.

 ---
 <br/>